 While divorce can be one of the most challenging and overwhelming times in a person’s life, there are ways to make the whole process less dramatic and complicated.
 An uncontested divorce, for example, allows couples to reach an agreement without having to go through a long legal battle.
 The process is quicker and less expensive.
-A West Valley City divorce attorney can determine if an uncontested divorce is a good option for you.
+A Salt Lake City City divorce attorney can determine if an uncontested divorce is a good option for you.

 An uncontested divorce is one of the few options wed couples have in Utah.
 They are more affordable and faster than other types of divorce.
 As long as you and your former spouse can agree on all issues, including child custody and visitation, an uncontested divorce may work for you.
-But if you and your spouse can’t reach an agreement, you may need to explore other options with the help of a West Valley City divorce attorney.
+But if you and your spouse can’t reach an agreement, you may need to explore other options with the help of a Salt Lake City City divorce attorney.

 Some issues you need to resolve before filing an uncontested divorce include: